 Preparation is Everything

-Ensure that your boat has the very best chance of the attention which will lead to a successful sale.
+Ensure that your boat has the very best chance of getting the attention it deserves, and you’re more likely to be rewarded with a successful sale.
 While a lot of the list below is common sense, it is a great exercise to check through and in an extremely competitive market you really cannot afford to be anything other than meticulous.

 - Ensure that you have all documentation up-to-date and ready to hand including any service and maintenance records.